 Baptisia australis is a standout because of its striking blue flowers.
-Newer hybrids of Baptisia come with yellow and purple flowers.
+There are also newer hybrids of Baptisia with yellow and purple flowers.

 False indigo has an upright, shrubby form.
 It offers a long season of interest, with colorful flower spikes, unusual seed pods, and foliage that is almost never bothered by pests or disease.

 - Leaves: Clover-like trifoliate leaves have a blue-green coloring.

 - Flowers: Pea-like blossoms start as plump, tight buds.
 The flowers are borne on long racemes and are a vivid blue, often with flecks of cream or yellow.
 They are followed by seed pods which further demonstrate they are a member of the pea family.
 The pods persist and turn black and, are often used in flower arranging.

 Although in most areas it dies back to the ground in winter, Baptisia grows like a small shrub, reaching 4 - 5 ft. (h) x 3 - 4 ft. (w).

 Your Baptisia plant will bloom from late spring through early summer.